system-zero/system-zero/data/docs/la.md

   # uninitialized, untill the first time that will be initialized with a value
   # other than `null`.

-  # You can assign multiply variables, with a single `var`.
+  # You may assign multiply variables, as long they are separated by a comma:
   var xxx,
       yyy,
       ccc;

-  # This is a function declaration.
-Functions and arguments do not have types,.
+  # The following is a function declaration.
+Functions and function arguments
+  # do not have types.
   func name (arg) {
     return arg * 2
   }

-  # Note:
+  # The function body, is delimited by a pair if braces '{}'.

   # All the blocks are delimited with a pair of braces '{}' and are mandatory,
   # for this basic interface at least.

-Every block creates a new scope, which
+  # Every block creates a new local scope, which is invisible to the outer scope,
-  # is invisible to the outer scope, and accessible only to nested blocks.
+  # and accessible only from the nested blocks.

   # You can associate a function with a symbol and use it with the same way
   # you use a function.